shakilhasan/software-engineering/4-routing/README.md

 # 3. Publish/Subscribe
-### to make it possible to subscribe only to a subset of the messages
+### to subscribe only to a subset of the messages, selectively receiving
 ## Topics cover here:
 - Bindings
 - Direct exchange